pfrankdavis/survey-form/README.md

 This is a project that I completed for the Responsive Web Design Certification through freeCodeCamp.

-Completé este proyecto para la Certificación de Diseńo Web Receptivo por freeCodeCamp.
+Completé este proyecto para la Certificación de Diseño Web Receptivo por freeCodeCamp.